 - Opportunities for developmentally appropriate physical activity.

 Woods Services has a Woods Wellness Policy, which details these goals.
 They are reviewed and updated every three years.
 The triennial assessment will be made available to the public on our website when completed.
+You can read our assessment documents here:

 A Wellness Committee exists in order to implement and improve the Wellness Policy.
 Members meet quarterly to discuss the policy, goals and progress.
 We invite you to join the committee to help our clients thrive.
 If you are interested in participating, please send an email to firstname.lastname@example.org.